fujiwat/Portfolio---Csharp-Labyrinth-Game---One-Day-Task/README.md

 ## Workmanship
 　　It is enough for one day task.
 I could complete it with no bugs.
 Half day is hard to fix the bug.
   Fixed bug is recognizing to touch the line.
-Finally, it is written as following code:'''
+Finally, it is written as following code:
+  '''
              for (int i=0; i< labyPoint.Length-1; i++)
             {
                 int x0 = Math.Min(labyPoint[i].X, labyPoint[i + 1].X);